- CFA Exam

 - Keep difficult questions for the end- It has been observed by many exam takers that last 10 or so questions were low-hanging fruits, which could be solved easily.
 This can be unfortunate for those who because of lack of time cannot manage to get that far and are forced to guess the answers.
 So it is always better to come back to the difficult questions later on and keep answering the ones you know quickly.

-- Be quick and alert- Although you might feel you have enough time for each question, keep one thing in mind the FRM questions are generally very tricky and tough so u need to be alert and save time to solve the difficult ones.
+- Be quick and alert- Although you might feel you have enough time for each question, keep one thing in mind the Financial Risk Management questions are generally very tricky and tough so u need to be alert and save time to solve the difficult ones.

 - Look for easy pickers- You will come across questions wherein you could quickly find solutions.
 Look out for them as you will be able to solve them correctly within no time.
 This will help you save time for other questions and also increase your chances of clearing the sections.